-More is not always better: Frequent dialysis does not markedly improve physical healthMarch 15th, 2012 in Diseases, Conditions, Syndromes /
+More is not always better: Frequent dialysis does not markedly improve physical healthMarch 15, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Some recent observational studies suggest that more frequent hemodialysis may prolong kidney failure patients' lives compared with conventional dialysis.
 If it does, what's the quality of that extra life?
 The additional treatmentswhich are time-consuming and take a considerable toll on patientsdo not markedly improve patients' physical health, according to a study appearing in an upcoming issue of the Clinical Journal of the American Society Nephrology (CJASN).

 Researchers and clinicians have wondered whether increasing the frequency of dialysis treatments can improve or at least preserve kidney failure patients' overall physical capacity by reducing excess body fluid, improving their exercise ability, providing a better balance of nutrition, and preserving muscle mass, among other things.

 To test this, Yoshio Hall, MD (University of Washington, Seattle) and his colleagues examined changes in physical health among patients enrolled in two studies: the Frequent Hemodialysis Network Daily and Nocturnal Trials, which randomized patients to receive either frequent (six times per week) or conventional (three times per week) dialysis for one year.
 All patients in the Daily Trial received treatments in a clinic while nearly all of those in the Nocturnal Trial received them at home, while they slept.